-The young snakes only 5 to 7 inches in length and will grow gradually for the first two years, but are independent from birth.
-The young pigmy rattlesnakes look slightly different the adults, usually their coloration is lighter and the tip of their tail is yellow.
+The young snakes only 5 to 7 inches in length and will grow gradually for the first two years, but are entirely independent from birth.
+The young pigmy rattlesnakes look slightly different from the adults usually, their coloration is lighter and the tip of their tail is yellow.

 Conservation / Threats

 The pigmy rattlesnake is classified as a Least Concern species (LC) on the IUCN Red List of Threatened Species, this means that they have a wide distribution and presumed large population.